What kinds of antihistamines should be used to treat allergies?

 It is recommended that sedating antihistamines should not be used to treat allergic reactions.
 Sedating antihistamines can make people drowsy (sleepy) which makes it hard to know whether the person is drowsy because of the antihistamine or because of a drop in blood pressure due to a severe allergic reaction (anaphylaxis).

-Less sedating or non-sedating antihistamines are recommended to manage signs and symptoms of mild to moderate allergic reactions, such as hives, welts or body redness, swelling of the face, lips, eyes, tingling of the mouth.
+Less sedating or non-sedating antihistamines are recommended to manage signs and symptoms of mild to moderate allergic reactions, such as hives, welts or swelling of the face, lips, eyes, tingling of the mouth.

 Antihistamines (sedating or non-sedating) DO NOT prevent or treat severe allergic reactions (anaphylaxis), which involves the following signs and symptoms: difficult or noisy breathing, swelling of tongue, swelling or tightness in throat, wheeze or persistent cough, difficulty talking or hoarse voice, persistent dizziness or collapse and pale and floppy (young children).